alyssariah/design-bytes/README.md

     ]
   },
 ```

 - Feel free to go into pre-commit file to add tests
-- Go ahead and `git -am" "` to see pre-commit hook work in action
+- Go ahead and git commit to see pre-commit hook work in action

 ## Dependencies